JeffHing/command-queue/README.md

 ### Nested Execution

-CommandQueue can accept itself as a command.
+CommandQueue can accept itself as a command:

 ```javascript
 new CommandQueue()